matheuscscp/pimenta-judge/README.md

 | File      | [`settings.txt`](#file-settingstxt)             | Time settings         |
 | File      | [`teams.txt`](#file-teamstxt)                   | User accounts         |
 | File      | [`clarifications.txt`](#file-clarificationstxt) | Clarification answers |

-`pjudge` keeps nothing of these files in memory.
-Anything you change in the directory will have effect instantly.

 ### Directory `problems`
 tmp